-The National Weather Service uses a combination of radar, satellite, lightning detection, and surface observations including volunteer spotter reports for detecting and tracking severe weather.
-NWS Doppler radars installed around the country in the early 1990s have greatly increased the National Weather Service's ability to pinpoint severe thunderstorms and possible tornadoes and warn the public as to where these severe storms are moving.
-Spotter reports give forecasters the ground truth that verifies what the radar is showing and adds details such as the size of hail, the amount of rain, the depth of flood waters over a road, if wind damage is occurring, or if a tornado is sighted.
+The NWS uses a combination of radar, satellite, lightning detection, and surface observations including volunteer spotter reports for detecting and tracking severe weather.
+NWS Doppler radars installed around the country in the early 1990s have greatly increased the NWS' ability to pinpoint severe thunderstorms and possible tornadoes and warn the public as to where these severe storms are moving.
+Spotter reports give forecasters the ground truth that verifies what the radar is showing and adds details such as the size of hail, the amount of rain, the depth of flood waters over a road, if wind damage is occurring, or if a tornado is sighted